qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 More detailed settings can be made when clicking on the second level in the :guilabel:`Symbol layers` dialog.
 You can define :guilabel:`Symbol layers` that are combined afterwards.
 A symbol can consist of several :guilabel:`Symbol layers`.
-Settings will be shonw later in this chapter.
+Settings will be shown later in this chapter.

 .. tip:: Note that once you have set the size in the lower levels of the :guilabel:`Symbol layers` dialog, the size of the whole symbol can be changed